DaveyAuz/AWS_StudyGuide/2Storage.md

 ## AWS Elastic Disaster Recovery

-Previously known as **CloudEndure Disaster Recovery**, this service is pivotal for business continuity.
-Features include:
+Previously known as **CloudEndure Disaster Recovery**, **AWS Elastic Disaster Recovery** provides organizations with a robust and cost-effective solution for business continuity.
+It ensures that mission-critical workloads remain accessible and operational following IT disruptions such as hardware failures, human errors, ransomware attacks, and natural disasters.

+### Key Features

-- **Continuous Replication**: Minimizes data loss.
+- **Continuous Data Replication**:
+  - **Block-Level Replication**: By replicating data at the block level, Elastic Disaster Recovery ensures an up-to-date copy of your source disks in the target AWS Region.
+  - **Low Latency**: Replicates changes with minimal lag time ensuring almost real-time data mirroring.
+  - **Consistency**: Ensures that applications remain in a consistent state during replication, making them fully operational after recovery.

+- **Fast Recovery**:
+  - **Sub-Second RPO**: Ensures data integrity with a recovery point objective (RPO) of seconds.
-- **Fast Recovery**: Ensures swift recovery post-disruption.
+  - **Rapid RTO**: Enables recovery time objectives (RTO) of minutes, ensuring swift recovery post-disruption.
+  - **Automation**: Utilizes fully automated machine conversion and orchestration to eliminate manual processes during recovery.

+- **Cost-effective**:
-- **Cost-effective**: Eliminates the need for a secondary disaster recovery site.
+  - **Eliminate Secondary DR Site**: Removes the need for dedicated disaster recovery data centers, resulting in significant cost savings.
+  - **Pay-As-You-Go**: No need for upfront investments; pay only for what you use, which further optimizes costs.
+  - **Storage Flexibility**: Utilize low-cost storage options like Amazon S3 for storing replicated data, thereby optimizing costs.

+- **Security and Compliance**:
+  - **Encryption**: All replicated data, both at rest and in transit, is encrypted, ensuring data security.
+  - **Isolation**: Recovery environments are isolated from source environments, ensuring a separation of concerns.
+  - **Audit Trails**: Integrate with AWS CloudTrail to provide a history of API calls for security analysis, resource change tracking, and compliance auditing.

+### Use Cases

+- **Business Continuity**: Ensure business operations continue even in the face of IT disruptions.
+- **Ransomware Mitigation**: Recover quickly from ransomware attacks by restoring from a clean, uncompromised backup.
+- **Data Center Outages**: Maintain operations during unplanned data center outages or planned maintenance.
+- **Migration and Testing**: Use replicated data for workload migration or testing without impacting production environments.

 In summation, AWS's suite of storage services offers holistic solutions tailored for a myriad of storage and backup needs, ensuring data integrity and availability for diverse workloads.